Kedgin/Qv2ray-config-to-TransparentProxy/README.md

 Here are some detail of my circumstance.

 1. Before install Qv2ray, I installed v2ray from this link https://github.com/v2fly/fhs-install-v2ray .
 So I can "systemctl start v2ray" to use v2ray.
-But I cannot update the server by a subscription link.
+But I cannot update the servers by a subscription link.
 It's very inconvenient to me.

 2. After installed Qv2ray, I disabled v2ray server from auto start.